gene-git/dmarc_report/README-tls.rst

     Based Authentication of Named Entities (DANE) TLSA, and MTA Strict Transport Security (MTA-STS).

-TLS Reports are oprionally generated for a mail domaain when so requested by a TXT record in the domain's DNS.
-The tool parses and summarizes such email reports for human consumption.

 MTA-STS, is explained by [RFC 8641] [2]_ where it is summarized::

    SMTP MTA Strict Transport Security (MTA-STS) is a mechanism enabling